A workplace injury just occurred. The injured worker received appropriate medical care. What do you do next?

 The four-point approach to investigation

-You hope an accident doesn’t occur, but if one does, use your plan and this systematic approach to investigate.
+If an injury occurs, use your plan and this systematic approach to investigate.

 Ideally, accidents should be investigated right away.
 Talk to witnesses as soon as possible.
 Take pictures and review maintenance and training records.